-Okay.
+Jim Trengrove: Okay.
 Olga.

-My name is Olga Kyryliuk.
+Olga Kyryliuk: My name is Olga Kyryliuk.
 I'm coming from Kiev, Ukraine.
 I'm a lawyer.
+I have a Ph.D. in international law and currently working with Danish Strategy Council and also running my own NGO called Digital Defenders Partners.

-I have different (democracy) papers and also proposals for finding/submitting to the donors and all this stuff.
+And I write a lot on different topics and in different formats starting from different (democracy) papers and also proposals for finding/submitting to the donors and all this stuff.